Your guide to transactions, smart contracts and more

 For instance, in the above example, there is an event name Approved which emits an event with three topics Owner, Spender and Value.

 Events are very useful for querying specific activity as it takes place in real-time.
-For instance, using the Sirato Block Explorer’s API backend, you can easily create listening for certain activities taking place on-chain such as token transfers.
+For instance, using the Chainlens Block Explorer’s API backend, you can easily create listening for certain activities taking place on-chain such as token transfers.

 Sharing information using events is cheaper than storing it within the dedicated storage used by smart contracts.